-- 1. The PLAN view is placed on the lower-left side of the sheet. - 2.
-The preferred scale is 1" = 20' (or 1" = 30' in some cases); avoid smaller scales as they result in a crowded sheet.
+- 1. The PLAN view is placed on the lower-left side of the sheet. - The preferred scale is 1" = 20' (or 1" = 30' in some cases); avoid smaller scales as they result in a crowded sheet.
 For small structures it is acceptable to use 1" = 10'.
-For large structures, viaducts, or interchanges, use a GENERAL PLAN sheet with STRUCTURE PLAN sheet(s); for more information regarding Structure Plans refer to Bridge Design Details: 3.4 Structure Plans. - 3.
+For large structures, viaducts, or interchanges, use a GENERAL PLAN sheet with STRUCTURE PLAN sheet(s); for more information regarding Structure Plans refer to 3.4 Structure Plans. - 3.
 There should be a layout or reference line for each structure.
-The line should preferably be one of the following: - a) District alignment line - b) Inside or outside edge of traveled way line - c) Centerline of roadway, bridge, or construction layout line - 4.
+The line should preferably be one of the following: - a.
+District alignment line - b.
+Inside or outside edge of traveled way line - c.
+Centerline of roadway, bridge, or construction layout line - 4.
 The bridge should be drawn such that stationing runs left to right.
 Structures in a group, such as interchanges and retaining walls, should all be oriented in the same direction for uniformity.
 Consider District or other existing structures when orienting new alignments and structures. - 5.
 Show the traveled way, shoulders, and median widths of the approach roadways. - 6.
-Show the top and toe of approach fill or cuts; designate both lines with ($\bigvee \bigvee \bigvee \bigvee$) line pattern. - Show perpendicular horizontal distances under the structure from the toe of slopes to all roadways and railroad alignments, including future alignments.
-Include distances to columns and abutments when adjacent to roadways or railroads.

-8. Show the name and direction of creek, stream, or river flows.
-Designate Ordinary High-Water Mark (OHWM) or typical water edges with (- -) line pattern.
-Large rivers and oceans may be designated with a double line pattern ([]] or graduated line weight pattern ().
+Show the top and toe of approach fill or cuts; designate both lines with ($\gamma \gamma \gamma \gamma \gamma$) line pattern. - 7.
+Show perpendicular horizontal distances under the structure from the toe of slopes to all roadways and railroad alignments, including future alignments.
+Include distances to columns and abutments when adjacent to roadways or railroads. - 8.
+Show the name and direction of creek, stream, or river flows.
+Designate Ordinary High-Water Mark (OHWM) or typical water edges with (-----) line pattern.
+Large rivers and oceans may be designated with a double line pattern () or graduated line weight pattern (). - 9.
+Show North arrow.

-- 9. Show North arrow. - 10.
-Show all alignment data including bearings, radii, and curve data.
-Verify the alignment geometry shown matches the district ROADWAY PLANS and FOUNDATION PLAN provided by the Structure Design Preliminary Investigations Branch (PI). - 11.
+- 10. Show all alignment data including bearings, radii, and curve data.
+Verify the alignment geometry shown matches the district ROADWAY PLANS and FOUNDATION PLAN provided by the Bridge Design Preliminary Investigations Branch (PI). - 11.
 Show the names and directions to nearest towns or cities.
 Towns or city names should match what is shown on the District Title Plan sheet and Bridge Site Submittal. - 12.
 Show the centerline of all piers or bents.
-Designate with Line Code 7 (). - 13.
+Designate with Line Code 7 ().
+Only label the supports if there is no ELEVATION view, otherwise do not label. - 13.
 Show the skew angle at the center line of all supports. - 14.
 Show all locations of Minimum Vertical Clearance within the traveled way using () symbol. - 15.
 Identify the type and locations of deck drains, manholes, deck drainage, or future access to utilities from the deck. - 16.
-Show the locations where painting of structure name, bridge number, year constructed, and support numbering as required; see Bridge Design Details: 3.30 Structure Identification. - 17.
+Show the locations where painting of structure name, bridge number, year constructed, and support numbering as required; see 3.30 Structure Identification. - 17.
 Show Beginning of Bridge (BB) and End of Bridge (EB) stations and elevations. - 18.
 Show guard railing at ends of bridge (typically MGS on new structures), temporary railings, approach curbs, and sidewalks. - 19.
 Show bank protection and slope paving. - 20.
 Show structure mounted signs. - 21.
-Show approach slabs. - 22.
-Show a structure surveying Benchmark (if no FOUNDATION PLAN or LOG OF TEST BORING sheet is provided).
+Show approach slabs.